audreywiebe/portfolio/README.md

 [📧 audreycwiebe@gmail.com](mailto:audreycwiebe@gmail.com) | [📧 awiebe@usc.edu](mailto:awiebe@usc.edu)

 ## About
 Hello!
-I am a sophomore at the University of Southern California pursuing my Bachelor’s degree in astronautical engineering with a minor in Entrepreneurship in the Marshall School of Business.
+I am a sophomore at the University of Southern California's Viterbi School of Engineering pursuing my Bachelor’s degree in astronautical engineering with a minor in entrepreneurship at the Marshall School of Business.
 I am looking to further my engineering, documentation, and collaborative skills through opportunities within the aerospace industry.

 ## 📡 Wireless IoT Communication